 Here in Britain, the average person will work 3,507 days over their lifetime including 204 days of overtime.
 How many of you are thinking “it feels like a lot more than that to me”?
-That’s probably why a recent poll found that British people think about quitting their job around 16 times a year!
+Yep, as a nation we spend a lot of time in the office (be that at home or not).
+So how can we improve our workspaces to make those workdays days as comfortable and productive as possible?

 This saying rings true for the lucky few who are following their passion.
-And although working for yourself is on the rise, the majority have a saying of their own.
+Although the number of people who work for themselves is on the rise, others have their own adage.

 “If work was fun it wouldn’t be called work”